eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 p.3 last paragraph: the orifice diameter is 2.75 mm.

 ---
 ## Average cathodes

 Based on the data used above, we can get the following dimensions for each cathode.
-If a reference appears more than once, this means that the dimension has been experimented with multiple values.
+If a reference appears more than once, this means that the dimension has been reported with multiple values.

 #### NSTAR neutralizer cathode